getify/eslint-plugin-proper-arrows/README.md

 "@getify/proper-arrows/return": [ "error", { "sequence": true, "trivial": false } ]
 ```

-Comma sequences are not very common, but one place they're a bit more common is as the concise return expression from an `=>` arrow function so that multiple expression-statments can be strung together without needing a full function body.
+Comma sequences are not very common, but one place they're a bit more common is as the concise return expression from an `=>` arrow function so that multiple expression-statements can be strung together without needing a full function body.
 This may be clever or concise, but it's almost always less readable than just using separate statements.

 For example: